radiovisual/detonate/readme.md

 }
 ```

-and converting them to this:
+You can just type this:

 ```js
 boom.if(str).not.typeof('string');